BMC ADO17: Mark I

-The Austin 1800 was developed at BMC as a larger follow-up to the successful Mini and Austin 1100 under the ADO17 codename, ADO being an abbreviation for Austin Drawing Office.
-Additional badge-engineered Morris 1800 and Wolseley 18/85 variants were launched in 1966 and 1967 respectively, catering for the BMC dealerships selling those marques.
-The 18/85 name had previously been used on the Wolseley 18/85 of 1938 to 1948.
+The Austin 1800 was developed at BMC as a larger follow-up to the successful Mini and Austin 1100 under the ADO17 codename.
+(ADO was an abbreviation for Austin Drawing Office).
+Additional badge-engineered Morris 1800 and Wolseley 18/85 variants were launched in 1966 and 1967 respectively to cater for the BMC dealerships selling those marques.
+The 18/85 name had been used previously, on the Wolseley 18/85 of 1938 to 1948.

-The car was unconventional in its appearance in 1964, with its large glasshouse and spacious, minimalist interior including leather, wood, and chrome features plus an unusual instrument display with ribbon speedometer and green indicator light on the end of the indicator stalk.
+The car was unconventional in its appearance in 1964, with its large glasshouse and spacious, minimalist, interior including leather, wood, and chrome features, and an unusual instrument display with ribbon speedometer and green indicator light on the end of the indicator stalk.
 There was a chrome "umbrella handle" handbrake under the dashboard parcel shelf, and the two front seats met in the middle and could be used, on occasion, as a bench seat.
-Both Alec Issigonis and Pininfarina worked on its exterior.
-The car's technical internals were also unconventional and ahead of their time, including Hydrolastic suspension, and the application of inertia-controlled brake-force distribution, by means of a valve which transferred braking force between front and rear axles, as a function of sensed deceleration rather than as a function of fluid pressure.
+Alec Issigonis and Pininfarina both worked on its exterior.
+The car's technical internals were also unconventional and ahead of their time, including Hydrolastic suspension and the use of inertia-controlled brake-force distribution by means of a valve which transferred braking force between front and rear axles as a function of sensed deceleration rather than as a function of fluid pressure.
 An interesting feature was a tail/brake/indicator night dipping system.
 A resistance circuit was connected in such a way so that when the sidelight circuit was energised, the resistors dimmed the tail/brake/indicator lights so not to blind or dazzle following drivers.
 The unitary bodyshell was exceptionally stiff, with a torsional rigidity of 18,032 Nm/degree.

 Progressive improvement was a feature of most cars in this period, but the number and nature of the changes affecting the early years of the Austin 1800 looked to some as though the car had been introduced with insufficient development.
 In December 1964, a month after its launch, reclining front seats and the option of an arm rest in the middle of the back seat were added to the specification schedule.
-A month later, in January 1965, the final drive ratio reverted to the 3.88:1 value used in the prototype, from the 4.2:1 ratio applied at launch: this was described as a response to "oil-consumption problems".
+A month later, in January 1965, the final drive ratio reverted from the 4.2:1 ratio applied at launch to the 3.88:1 value used in the prototype: this was described as a response to "oil-consumption problems".
+At the same time, higher gearing and reduced valve clearances reduced the published power output by 2 bhp, but cured the "valve-crash" reported by some buyers when approaching top speed on one of Britain's recently constructed motorways.
 The same month also saw the indicator switch modified.
-At the same time, higher gearing and reduced valve clearances reduced the published power output by 2 bhp, but cured the "valve-crash" reported by some buyers when approaching top speed on one of Britain's recently constructed motorways.
 The manufacturer quietly replaced the "flexible, flat-section dipstick" which, it was said, had caused inattentive owners to overfill the sump after inserting the dipstick back-to-front so that the word "Oil" could not be seen on it.